 Forward's On-Off Rotations DrillThe next several diagrams H - K show how our two outside low defenders (forwards X3 and X4) rotate as the ball moves around on the perimeter.
 In diagram H, as the ball is passed from the point to the right wing, X4 goes "on and off" initially closing-out with high hands, and then retreating back inside.
 X3 moves inside the paint.
 As the ball is passed back to the point (diagram I), X3 moves back out to his/her usual neutral position.

 As the ball is passed from the point to the left wing (diagram J), X3 goes "on and off" initially closing-out with high hands, and then retreating back inside.
 X4 moves inside the paint.
 Diagram K shows a wing-to-wing skip-pass, with X4 going "on and off" and X3 dropping inside.

-Spend a few minutes with the three offensive players passing the ball around on top while X3 and X4 rotate accordingly and quickly as the ball is in the air.
+Spend a few minutes with the three offensive players passing the ball around on top while X3 and X4 rotate quickly, as soon as the ball is passed.
 In you have an assistant, use both ends of the court and make sure all of your inside defenders get enough repetitions.

 - Guards and Forwards Skip-Pass Drill